kelvinagyareyeboah/ChatChain/README.md

- for persistent storage of users and messages.
-- **Open Source**: Built with vanilla JavaScript, HTML, CSS, and Motoko for easy customization.
+ for perse**: Built with vanilla JavaScript, HTML, CSS, and Motoko for easy customization.

 ---